rhyswynne/inline-tweet-sharer/inline-tweet-sharer/readme.txt

 1. Example of how the twitter feed appears in your site.

 == Changelog ==
+= 1.5.2 =
+* Test in 4.3
+* Changed the header to reflect the new styles.
+* Added internal link tracking.

 = 1.5.1 =
 * Moved the "Extra Class" to the "Advanced" area.